Take one (100 mg) tablet daily.

 How to take ciprofibrate

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about ciprofibrate and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about ciprofibrate, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take ciprofibrate exactly as your doctor tells you to.
 The usual dose is one 100 mg tablet a day.